aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/open-files/opening-files-with-different-formats/_index.md

 ### **Opening SpreadsheetML Files**

-SpreadsheetML files are XML representations of spreadsheets including all information about it, such as formatting, formulae, etc. Since Microsoft Excel XP, an XML export option is added to Microsoft Excel that exports your spreadsheets to SpreadsheetML files.
+SpreadsheetML files are XML representations of spreadsheets including all information about them, such as formatting, formulae, etc. Since Microsoft Excel XP, an XML export option has been added to Microsoft Excel that exports your spreadsheets to SpreadsheetML files.

 ```html
 <!DOCTYPE html>